 In most cases though, by the time you get your new kitten, they might have been separated from their mom for some time, whether they’re a hand-reared orphan kitten or left mom before ending up in an animal shelter or with a rescue group.
 Even so, kittens can still be socialized in some cases, so the sooner you start the better.

 Kittens that have been socialized to handling and habituated to the noises of a household will be less stressed adult cats and more likely to enjoy the company of humans.
 The critical socialization period for kittens is 2 to 7 weeks.
-After 7 weeks of age, it’s technically not possible to socialize kittens, but it’s possible to help them settle around humans with lots of positive reinforcement.
 It’s essential to keep socialization experiences positive so you don't frighten the kitten and create a negative association.

 Kittens that have been socialized to handling and habituated to the noises of a household will be less stressed adult cats and more likely to enjoy the company of humans.